Do Temporary Workers Face Higher Wage Markdowns? Evidence from India's Automotive Sector: Concluding Remarks

+where $T_{jt,x}$ represents the markdown-offsetting lump-sum government transfer.
+This transfer shifts labor supply outward but does not alter the slope of the labor supply curve faced by each plant.

+Figure \ref{fig:Counter}, Panel \ref{fig:counterA}, shows that welfare increases substantially: by 14\% on average for permanent workers and 12\% for contract workers.
+However, Panel \ref{fig:counterB} reveals an important distributional consequence.
+This policy substantially widens the permanent worker wage premium, defined as the ratio of permanent to contract compensation rates, $(W_{jt,D}+T_{jt,D})/(W_{jt,C}+T_{jt,C})$.
+The premium rises by an average of 14\% above observed levels.

+These results are particularly relevant given renewed interest among global antitrust authorities in labor market power and its wage-depressing effects.
+While markdown-offsetting policies substantially increase workers' welfare---valuable in concentrated labor markets such as the Indian auto industry, with an average plant-level HHI of 1,788 based on worker employment---they may exacerbate inequality in compensation when workers differ in productivity.
+Despite generating positive welfare gains for all workers, such policies could intensify perceptions of distributional inequity between high- and low-productivity workers, potentially generating political resistance to otherwise welfare-improving interventions.

+I decompose the permanent worker wage premium and find that it stems entirely from productivity differences.
+Despite facing higher wage markdowns—with plants retaining 20–25\% of permanent workers' marginal value versus 15\% for contract workers—permanent employees earn more because they generate substantially higher marginal revenue products (74 versus 55 USD per workday).
+This productivity advantage more than offsets the higher markdowns.
+The productivity heterogeneity has important policy implications: while a lump-sum transfer offsetting wage markdowns would increase welfare by 14\% for permanent workers and 12\% for contract workers, it would simultaneously widen the compensation premium by 14\%, exacerbating inequality between worker types.

-Finally, this paper faces two significant limitations.
-First, it analyzes labor market power through a static framework, disregarding potential interactions with dynamic labor adjustment costs. \cite{bertrand2021contract} and \cite{chatterjee2024no} demonstrate that substantial hiring and firing costs constrain establishment growth.
-Extending this paper's framework into a dynamic model where adjustment costs influence workers' MRPL would advance our understanding and measurement of labor market power.
-Second, the current approach overlooks double marginalization for temporary contract workers.
-Temporary worker expenditures in the data represent payments potentially made to contracting agencies, which likely extract additional rent from workers' MRPL.
-This circumstance renders the markdown estimates for temporary workers a lower bound from the workers' perspective.
-Both extensions offer valuable directions for future research.
+This paper suggests important directions for future research.
+First, extending the model to incorporate adjustment costs in a tractable estimation framework would advance our understanding and measurement of market power in dynamic settings where producers are forward-looking.
+Second, the framework can be extended to incorporate intermediaries between contract workers and plants.
+Since contract worker expenditures represent payments to contractors or staffing agencies that likely extract additional rent, my markdown estimates for contract workers represent a lower bound from the workers' perspective.
+Both extensions would deepen our understanding of labor market power and compensation inequality.